liangcheng-yu/hyperlight/README.md

 Hello, World!
 I am executing inside of a VM :)
 ```

-If you get the error `Error: NoHypervisorFound` and KVM is set up then this may be a permissions issue, one simple way to fix this is to
+If you get the error `Error: NoHypervisorFound` and KVM or mshv is set up then this may be a permissions issue.
+In bash you can use `ls -l /dev/kvm` or  `ls -l /dev/mshv` to check which groups that owns the device and then `groups` to make sure your user is a member of that group.
-update your permissions (e.g., `sudo chmod 666 /dev/kvm`) .

 For more details on how to verify that KVM is correctly installed and permissions are correct, follow the guide [here](https://help.ubuntu.com/community/KVM/Installation)).

 ## Contributing to Hyperlight